mikegratton/dim/README.md

 Features:
 * Use a custom flat map for formatters.
-These make setting and changing formatters less verbose, as well as improving runtime performance.
+These make setting and changing formatters less verbose, as well as improving runtime performance by some 30%.
 * Add unit index to quantity and unit.
 This is a 64-bit number that uniquely represents each unit.
 * Made major improvements to the Bison-based parser.
-The new parser does not copy any strings and is much more efficient.
+The new parser does not copy any strings and is 10% more efficient.

 Changes:
 * Due to the parser changes, the are ("a") and the hectare ("ha") are no longer recognized by the